Implementing Domain Driven Design with Microservices

 Entity as Microservice

-Entity is a domain object that has identity, even though the identity is valid withing an aggregate root it’s still possible to build a microservice around entity exposing CRUD operations, however it doesn’t mean that we should.
-In most of cases microservice per entity becomes an overkill and negatively impacts reliability and performance of entire system.
+Entity is a domain object that has an identity.
+Even though the identity is valid within an aggregate root, it’s still possible to build a microservice around the entity exposing CRUD operations.
+However, it doesn’t mean that we should.
+In most cases, a microservice per entity becomes an overkill and negatively impacts the reliability and performance of the entire system.
 How?

-Well, microservices communicate over network and network call is neither as much reliable nor as fast as in-process call.
-Excessively fine grained microservices are tend to increase amount of network communication making entire system slower and less reliable.
+Well, microservices communicate over the network, and network calls are neither as reliable nor as fast as in-process calls.
+Excessively fine-grained microservices tend to increase the amount of network communication, making the entire system slower and less reliable.

 Another disadvantage is increased complexity and maintenance cost.
 Having a lot of tiny microservices makes it extremely difficult to comprehend the system as a whole and navigate through dependencies.
-Entire system becomes more looking like a monolith, or even worth, distributed monolith.
+The entire system becomes more like a monolith, or even worth, distributed monolith.

 Increased coupling is another downside.
-With microservice per entity it’s quite probable to end up with cohesive entities being split apart into different microservices.
-Increased coupling results in need for orchestrated deployments of coupled microservices, which is quite opposite to one of the main advantages of microservices architectural style – independent deployments of each microservice.
+With microservices per entity, it’s quite probable to end up with cohesive entities being split apart into different microservices.
+Increased coupling results in a need for orchestrated deployments of coupled microservices, which is quite opposite to one of the main advantages of the microservices architectural style – independent deployments of each microservice.

 Coupling of Microservices at the level of Entities